zixianggao845-source/PETDET_test/README.md

 (1) HRSC2016 Dataset

-First, visit https://www.kaggle.com/datasets/guofeng/hrsc2016 and click the download button to obtain the archive.zip file.
+First, click https://www.kaggle.com/datasets/guofeng/hrsc2016 and click the download button to obtain the archive.zip file.
 Extract archive.zip to obtain the archive folder.
-Rename the `archive` folder to HRSC2016 and copy the HRSC2016 folder into the /data directory.
+Rename the archive folder to HRSC2016 and copy the HRSC2016 folder into the /data directory.

 Then, save the dataset path to HRSC_ROOT and run the following command in the terminal.